korobetski/tto-core/docs/RELEASING.md

 ## 8. Parked work

-* **`clientAppVersion` in `:shared`** — the update notice cannot currently distinguish an app release from a protocol release.
-See §7.
+* ~~**`clientAppVersion` in `:shared`**~~ — **done, 2026-08-11.** `:shared:buildVersion` generates
+  `com.tripletriad.CLIENT_VERSION` from `clientVersion`, and both update sources compare against it.
+  See §7 for what that changes operationally, and §1 for the number itself.
-* **A stable `latest` download URL** — GitHub's `/releases/latest/download/<asset>` works but needs a fixed asset name, and only removes half the manual step: `TTO_CLIENT_VERSION` still has to move for the notice to appear.
-Worth doing *after* §8.1, not before.
+* **A stable `latest` download URL** — GitHub's `/releases/latest/download/<asset>` works but needs a fixed asset name.
+Less pressing than it was: the client reads the releases page itself now, so the manual `.env` step is no longer the only way a player hears about a release.
+Still worth doing for the deployments that do set `TTO_CLIENT_DOWNLOAD_ANDROID`, which otherwise names one version forever.
 * **detekt 2.x** — `1.23.8` emits a Gradle deprecation from inside `DetektPlugin.apply`
   (`ReportingExtension.file`), removed in Gradle 10.
 Not fixable from the build script.